jenpennen/jennycho/src/content/work/museum.md

 role: Graphic Designer
 second_role: Opinion Journalist
 timeline: "January 2023 - August 2023"
+complete: false
 ---

-# Museum Narratives
+## What is Museum Narratives?

-**Museum Narratives** is a series of editorial pieces highlighting museum exhibits across Los Angeles.
-Inspired by the city’s vibrant yet often overlooked art scene, this project aims to shine a light on these cultural gems.
+**Museum Narratives** is a series of editorial pieces showcasing museum exhibits across Los Angeles.
 As an opinion journalist, I partnered with the **Daily Bruin**, UCLA's student-led newsletter, to write thought-provoking pieces that not only explored the exhibits but also encouraged more students to engage with and visit them.

 ## Mulyana's Modular Utopia